OctopusDeploy/docs/docs/runbooks/runbook-examples/aws/change-load-balancer-group.md

 ## Samples

 We have a [Pattern - Blue-Green](https://g.octopushq.com/PatternBlueGreenSamplesSpace) Space on our Samples instance of Octopus.
-You can sign in as `Guest` to take a look at this example and more runbooks in the `Random Quotes Java` project.
+You can sign in as `Guest` to take a look at this runbook example named `Change Production Group` in the `Random Quotes Java` project.

 ## Learn more